midry3/hato/README.md

 # hato
-This is a CLI CheckList tool.
+This is a CLI Checklist tool and task runner.

 # How to install
 If you have `go`: